fbpx

 Fantastapack makes a ton of crazy types of packaging, but the most interesting option to me was this bottle carrier – like giving out homebrew as presents?
 Want to spoil a friend with a ton of wine?
 You can customize the size, add whatever imagery you want, and design what kind of material you want (white, kraft, gloss, etc).
 They also do small minimums – you can get just one of your design!

 You’re always grateful to have something to shield hot coffee from your hand, and you may not even think about it when you reach for some kind of weird branded coffee sleeve in the bin of your local shop.
-Well, if you wanted, that coffee sleeve could have your own design on it, courtesy of the fine folks at Coffee Sleeve Mojo!
+Well, if you wanted, that coffee sleeve could have your own design on it, courtesy of the fine folks at Good Start Packaging!

 Always a hit, whenever I see these pencils I like to snag as many as I can and hold them dear.
 You can fit up to 36 characters and the price is per 144, which means you better like what you wrote!
 Order some custom pencils here.